benjitsu/benwhere/_pages/hi5-gift-store.md

         <div class="row">
             <div class="col">
                 <h2>The Challenge</h2>
-                <p>As hi5 progressed from traditional social networking site to a social gaming platform, they implemented a coins and gifts feature.
+                <p>As hi5 progressed from a traditional social networking site to a social gaming platform, they implemented a coins and gifts feature.
 Coins could be purchased and used for playing games or buying gifts to send.
 To increase gift sending among members I was tasked with creating a store where members could browse gifts and easily purchase and send them to friends.</p>
                     <p class="role">My role: design and hand-off to front-end.</p>
             </div>
         </div>